In order to be admitted to the Health Sciences Co-op program, students must:

 - Have a cumulative G.P.A. of at least 2.75.

 - Have a viable plan to integrate three or four co-op work terms into their academic schedule.

 - Completion of the general Co-op Application Form

 There are certain expectations of all students who join Health Sciences Co-op.

 - All undergraduate students are expected to complete four work terms, alternating between work and study semesters.
 Students not intending to complete four terms will not be admitted.

 - Acceptance into the Co-op program does not guarantee placement in a work term.
 Students are required to apply for posted positions, and it is the employers who determine the applicants to be interviewed and hired.

 - New students should ideally join Co-op two semesters prior to your first Co-op work placement.

 - Searching for a Co-op work term is a lot like taking an extra course.
-Writing cover letters, preparing for and attending interviews, and attending Co-op workshops takes a lot of time and effort but it pays off!
-You are encouraged to attend the workshops because they are held for your benefit.
+Writing cover letters, preparing for and attending interviews, and attending Co-op workshops can take a lot of time and effort but it pays off!

-- Don't worry if you didn't get a job immediately since the majority of our students get placed later in the semester!
-The lightning round (which starts at the same time classes end) is a very busy time for Co-op.
+- Don't worry if you don't get a job immediately since many of our students get placed later in the semester.
 Hang in there!
 Some of our best jobs come in late in the semester.